 Seasoning procedure

-Cut the onions into thin slices.
-Set aside about ten anchovies and melt the rest in a pan with the oil, using a spoonful of water.
-Once melted, add the onions and cook with the lid on for half an hour over a low heat, stirring often.
+Cut the onions Thinly sliced.
+Set aside about ten anchovies and melt the rest in a pan with the oil, adding a tablespoon of water.
+Once melted, add the onions and cook covered for half an hour over low heat, stirring frequently.